maticnetwork/zkevm-docs/docs/zkProver/paddingkk-sm.md

 \end{array}
 $$

-Note that the horinzontal line is used to separate every 8 bytes, which are the exact number of bytes stored in a $\mathtt{crV_i}$ register.
+Note that the horizontal line is used to separate every 8 bytes, which are the exact number of bytes stored in a $\mathtt{crV_i}$ register.
 We will later on see why this is important.